mimecorg/bc-css-framework/README.md

 // include your styles here
 ```

-The `config.scss` file contains Sass variables which specify the default fonts, predefined font sizes, responsive layout breakpoints and the color palette.
+The `config.scss` file contains Sass variables which specify predefined font sizes, responsive layout breakpoints and the color palette.
 The `variables.scss` file contains Sass variables which make it possible to customize default styles.
 You can use helper functions to define those variables, for example `color( gray, 500 )`.

 ## Features